recallnet/recall-mcp/README.md

 This MCP server requires a private key for Recall operations.
 To protect this sensitive information:

-1. **NEVER share your .env file contents**
+1. **NEVER share your private key or .env file contents**
 2. **NEVER run commands that display your private key** (like `cat .env`)
 3. **NEVER allow the LLM to execute shell commands directly** without your approval
-4. Store your .env file with restricted permissions: `chmod 600 .env`
+4. If using a .env file, store it with restricted permissions: `chmod 600 .env`

 ### Multiple Layers of Protection